gustavopinto/tesl/duplas/Dupla_CASSIO_ERIC.md

 Several metrics are defined on the project's
 [GitHub metric](https://github.com/chaoss/metrics) repo, such as:
     - Number of closed issues:
-        - Quality criteria:
+        - Quality criteria: maximize closed issues
-        - Indicator:
+        - Indicator: total number of issues
-        - Healthy value:
+        - Healthy value: X issues closed by period of time or Y issues closed by source code
-        - Alarm when:
+        - Alarm when: the number of closed issues is below X or Y
 3.